MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 bazel run //:xcodeproj -- 'info output_path'
 ```

-This will build all targets in the project the same way as SwiftUI Previews
+This will build all targets in the project the same way as Xcode Previews
 does:

 ```